awsdocs/iam-user-guide/doc_source/access_iam-tags.md

 }
 ```

-## Controlling Access to Requests<a name="access_iam-tags_control-requests"></a>
+## Controlling Access During IAM Requests<a name="access_iam-tags_control-requests"></a>

-You can use tags in your IAM policies to control what tags can be added, changed, or removed from an IAM user or role\.
+You can use tags in your IAM policies to control what tags can be passed in the IAM request\.
+You can specify which tag key\-value pairs can be added, changed, or removed from an IAM user or role\.

-This example shows how you might create a policy that allows tagging users only with a **department = HR** or **department = CS** tag\.
+This example shows how you might create a policy that allows tagging users only with a `department = HR` or `department = CS` tag\.
 To use this policy, replace the red italicized text in the example policy with your own information\.

 ```
 {